damirsharip/instructions-of-buying-railway-tickets/README.md

 # Buying railway tickets online on [bilet.railways.kz](link)
 [link]:(https://bilet.railways.kz/?_locale=us)
-[Bilet.railways.kz](link) is the official website of Kazakhstan Temir Zholy JSC - the largest operator of the main railway network in Kazakhstan.
-Through this portal, you can purchase tickets for all railway routes passing through the territory of Kazakhstan at the most affordable price.
+[Bilet.railways.kz](link) is the official website of Kazakhstan Temir Zholy JSC - the largest railway network operator in Kazakhstan.
+Through this portal, you can purchase tickets for all railway routes in Kazakhstan at the most affordable prices.

-## Information to know before getting started
+## Before getting started
-* Tickets selling starts 45 days prior to the date of departure.
+* Ticket sales start 45 days prior to the date of departure.
-* If you are traveling west (time zone GMT +5), be aware that all departure and arrival times are given in Astana (GMT +6) time zone, EXCEPT FOR Petropavlovsk (works with Moscow (GMT +3) time zone.
+* If you are traveling west (time zone GMT +5), be aware that all departure and arrival times are given in Astana (GMT +6) time zone, _except for_ Petropavlovsk (works with Moscow (GMT +3) time zone.
-* You need to have a valid Kazakhstan phone number.
-Phone numbers are readily available for ANYONE for purchase in local telephone providers.
+* You need to have a valid Kazakhstan phone number (foreigners can purchase a local SIM card).
-* You need a valid email address to register on the website and receive electronic tickets.
+* You need a valid email.
-* ANY valid card from ANY bank (Visa,  Mastercard, or Union Pay only) is acceptable as a payment method.
+* Any valid Visa, Mastercard, or Union Pay card is accepted.
-* No particular government identification document is required.
-Whatever valid passport or ID of another state that you have will work.
+* Any valid government (local and international) ID.
 * You can not buy more than four tickets at once.

 ## Car categories in Kazakhstan